stolksdorf/pico-flux/README.md

 ### features
 - Three major parts: Stores, Contracts, Smart Components
-- *Stores*: Syncronous event-y data store for smart components.
+- **Stores**: Syncronous event-y data store for smart components.
 Has builtin of memoization for incredibly fast re-renders.
-- *Contracts*: Asyncronous event-y data store for smart components.
+- **Contracts**: Asyncronous event-y data store for smart components.
 Wraps an existing async function and provides methods for tracking in-flight requests, errors, and cached values.
-- *Smart Components*: A wrapper around a React component that responds to events from *Stores and *Contracts* intelligenetly to re-render.
+- **Smart Components**: A wrapper around a React component that responds to events from Stores and Contracts intelligently to re-render.
 Decoupling your data storage layer from your interfaces.

 ### Example